 BCBSAZ may require that your provider submit a plan of care.
-Based on that plan, BCBSAZ may precertify a certain number of visits and/or services over a certain period of time.
-You may request precertification for additional visits and/or services.
+Based on that plan, BCBSAZ may provide prior authorization for a certain number of visits and/or services over a certain period of time.
+You may request prior authorization for additional visits and/or services.
 If your request involves urgent care and is made at least 24 hours prior to the expiration of your plan of care, BCBSAZ will make a decision as soon as possible considering the urgency of your medical condition, but no later than 24 hours after we get the request.
 If your request isn't made at least 24 hours prior to the expiration of your plan of care, BCBSAZ will make a determination as soon as possible in accordance with medical exigencies, but no later than 72 hours after we receive the request.
-If precertification is denied, you may appeal the denial in the same way you appeal any other coverage denial.
+If prior authorization is denied, you may appeal the denial in the same way you appeal any other coverage denial.

-When BCBSAZ Precertifies Your Service
+When BCBSAZ Provides Prior Authorization for Your Service